snowplow/documentation/docs/resources/recipes-tutorials/recipe-data-structures-in-git/index.md

 ### Add data products validation and publishing in the github actions

-Now that we've modeled a source app, data product and event spec, let's see how we can add them to the existing github actions workflows for data structures.
+Now that we've modeled a source application, data product and event specification, let's see how we can add them to the existing github actions workflows for data structures.
 You can customize your setup, use a separate repository or a separate actions, but in this example we'll add the data products publishing into the existing workflows.

 Lets modify the PR example, and add the following line.
 This command will validate and print the changes to the github actions log.